Elior015/SimpleTodoList/README.md

 # toDoList

-This is a simple todo list with local storage
+This is a simple todo list with local storage.